ryne2298/CIS427Project1/README.md

 • Running Instructions:
-o For example, gcc -o server.c , gcc server.cpp sqlite3.o-o server
+   gcc server.cpp sqlite3.o-o server  (not working)

 • Each Student’s role:
-o Student 1: Implemented the following features:... o Student 2: Implemented the following features: .....
+o Student 1: Implemented the following features:worked on c++ code, debugging o Student 2: Implemented the following features: worked on SQL, Database, debugging

 • Bugs in the code:
-o Including but not limited to the bugs in the code and cases that were not implemented in this code...
+did not compile no matter what we did

  We created code for Linux and tried to start but it told us that it did not support the std::  format, which means it does not support standard libraries C++ 11.